Clove: benefits, dosage, contraindications

 Anticancer

-Laboratory research (in vitro studies) has shown that clove can have beneficial effects in fighting cancer.
-These studies have observed that clove can inhibit the growth and adhesion of cancer cells, disrupt communication between these cells, induce their programmed death (apoptosis), and generate reactive molecules that can damage cancer cells.
-Oleanolic acid and other compounds found in clove play a significant role in these effects.
+Laboratory research (in vitro studies) has shown that clove may have beneficial effects in the fight against cancer.
+These studies observed that clove can inhibit the growth and adhesion of cancer cells, disrupt communication between these cells, induce their programmed cell death (apoptosis), and generate reactive molecules that can damage cancer cells.
+Oleanolic acid and other compounds present in clove are thought to play an important role in these effects.
 A 2012 scientific review (Jaganathan & Supriyanto 2012) examined these properties of clove in detail, particularly eugenol and some of its derivatives.
-This review highlighted their potential in the prevention and treatment of several types of cancers, such as melanomas, skin tumors, osteosarcoma (bone cancer), leukemia, hormone-resistant prostate cancer, hepG2 (a form of liver cancer), lymphoma, and gastric cancer.
-These effects have been observed in cancer cell cultures and animal models.
+The review highlighted their potential in the prevention and treatment of several types of cancer, such as melanomas, skin tumors, osteosarcoma (bone cancer), leukemia, hormone-refractory prostate cancer, the HepG2 hepatoma (a form of liver cancer), lymphoma, and gastric cancer.
+These effects were observed in cancer cell cultures and in animal models.

-- Powder: 120-300 mg per day in a single dose. - Essential oil: 0.05-0.2 ml in a single dose. - Toothache or gum inflammation: clove essential oil is applied directly to the site. - Anal fissure: 1% clove essential oil in a base cream. - Headache: a drop of oil massaged on each temple or pain area.
-Do not use for more than a week.
+- Powder: 120-300 mg per day in a single dose. - Essential oil: 0.05-0.2 mL in a single dose. - Toothache or gum inflammation: clove essential oil is applied directly to the site. - Anal fissure: 1% clove bud essential oil in a base cream. - Headache: one drop of oil massaged on each temple or area of pain.
+Do not use for more than one week.

 Interactions